levackt/fabric8/Contributing.md

    feature to tidy up your commits before making them public.
    If your change references an existing [issue](https://github.com/fabric8io/fabric8/issues?state=open) then use "fixes #123" in the commit message (using the correct issue number ;).

-5. Documentation chagnes is located in the [docs](docs) directory.
+5. Documentation changes are located in the [docs](docs) directory.
 Take a moment to consider if your code changes should also be documented.
 You may need to update any of the existing topics, or create a new topic by adding a new `.md` file.
    A new file should be added into the table of contents which is the [summary](docs/SUMMARY.MD) file.